v2ray/manual/en/configuration/transport.md

 Server name (usually domain) used for TLS authentication.
 Typically this is used when corressponding inbound/outbound uses IP for communication.

+When domain name is specified from inbound proxy, or get sniffed from the connection, it will be automatically used for connection.
+It is not necessary to set `serverName` in such case.

 > `alpn`: \[ string \]

 An array of strings, to specifiy the ALPN value in TLS handshake.
 Default value is `["http/1.1"]`.